ymath-io/ymath.io/content/courses/floating-point/index.md.md

 If uniform accuracy is desirable, fixed-point is your friend.
 But most mathematical operations are more sensitive to small changes in small numbers than small changes in large numbers.
 Dividing $1$ by $0.001$ vs. by $0.002$ is a big difference, while dividing by $256$ vs. by $256.001$ is often negligible.
 The solution is floating-point numbers, whose selling point is their ability to have accuracy that varies throughout their range.
 The double-precision floating-point type takes up only $64$ bits, but can represent both the number $2^{-1074}\approx 4.94\cdot 10^{-324}$ and $2^{1022}\approx 4.49\cdot10^{307}$.

-In this course, we delve into the mechanics of floating-point arithmetic, including algorithms, mathematical formalizations, re
+In this course, we delve into the world of floating-point arithmetic, including algorithms, mathematical formalizations, computer architecture, and real-world applications and limitations.

 [^1]: Unsigned integers store positive values only

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzA3NTg5MTcsLTMwODE4NzE2NSw2OD
+eyJoaXN0b3J5IjpbMTAzNzcwNTg5OCwtMzA4MTg3MTY1LDY4Nj
-Y2OTUxOTRdfQ==
+Y5NTE5NF19
 -->